sergei-mironov/litrepl/README.md

 \newenvironment{lresult}{\begin{texttt}}{\end{texttt}}
 \newcommand{\linline}[2]{#2}

-Executable section is the one inside the \texttt{lcode} environment.
-Putting the cursor on it and typing the \texttt{:LitEval1} command would execute it in a background Python interpreter.
+Executable sections are between the \texttt{lcode} begin/end tags.
+Putting the cursor on it and typing the \texttt{:LitEval1} would execute it in a background Python interpreter.

 \begin{lcode}
-W='Hello, world!'
+W='Hello, World!'
 print(W)
 \end{lcode}

-\texttt{lresult} section next to the executable section is a result section.
-The output of the code from the executable section will be pasted here.
+\texttt{lresult} tags next to the executable section mark the result section.
+The output of the executable section will be pasted here.
 The original content of the section will be replaced.

 \begin{lresult}
-PlAcEhOlDeR
+Hello, World!
 \end{lresult}

 Commented \texttt{lresult} environmet is still recognized as an output section.
 This way users can generate parts of the latex document.

 \begin{lcode}
-print("Hi")
+print("Hi!")
 \end{lcode}

-%\begin{lresult}
-PlAcEhOlDeR
-%\end{lresult}
+%lresult
+Hi!
+%lresult

 For LaTeX, VimREPL also recognises \texttt{linline} tag for which it prints its first argument and pastes the result in place of the second argument.

-\linline{W}{?}
+\linline{W}{Hello, World!}

 \end{document}
 ````